 The core team combines experience in internet businesses, renewable energy project development, working with schools on sustainability programmes and funding and managing solar assets.
-They already manage systems on nearly 100 schools, totalling over 5MW in the UK, Germany and India.
-Solar Options for Schools Ltd provides its services and online platform to local partners and community energy groups in an increasing number of countries with first school projects expected in Spain, New Zealand, Colombia and the Ukraine in 2020.
+They already manage systems on over 150 schools, totalling over 5MW in the UK, Germany and India.
+Solar Options for Schools Ltd provides its services and online platform to local partners and community energy groups in an increasing number of countries with first school projects expected in New Zealand and Colombia in 2020.

 Solar for Schools will be an enormous help to schools wishing to reduce their carbon footprint and energy bills and help the next generation to learn about sustainable energy.
-With the planned cuts to solar subsides, organisations such as Solar for Schools are key in helping the UK achieve its carbon emission targets.
+With the planned cuts to solar subsidies, organisations such as Solar for Schools are key in helping the UK achieve its carbon emission targets.

-James Griffiths

-Programme & Fund Manager, Low Carbon Innovation Fund
+James Griffiths Programme & Fund Manager, Low Carbon Innovation Fund